MangoShip/MangoShip.github.io/Projects.md

 - [N-Body Simulation](https://github.com/MangoShip/NBodyWebGPU)

 Simulating N-Body problems using different techniques (Web Workers, QuadTree, WebGPU) to compare their performance.
+Worked with Professor Tyler Sorensen from UCSC.
+With WebGPU’s strength of no hardware requirements, WebGPU is an easily accessible tool for GPU programming even if more traditional Nvidia GPUs are widely available in the department.
+Also applied my experience from this project to turn into a homework assignment for CSE 113 course, allowing more students to learn about GPU programming.

 - [IncidentAid](https://incidentaid.com/)

 IOS/Android App Development for enhancing communication between firefighters during incidents.
+Worked with Professor Navid Shaghaghi from SCU and other student-programmers.
+Developed using Android Studio to work on the Android side of the project.
+Got familiar with using Google Firebase to handle the app’s database.

 - [Gods of Corruption](https://redhawkstudios.itch.io/gods-of-corruption)